-If you do not use a calendar year, complete the lines showing the tax year beginning and ending dates.
+If you do not use a calendar year, complete the lines showing the beginning and ending dates for the tax year.

-Check the applicable box for the reason for the short tax year.
+Check the applicable box on line 5b for the reason for the short tax year.

 If the box for “Change in accounting period” is checked, the entity must have applied for approval to change its tax year unless certain conditions have been met.
 For more information, see Form 1128, Application To Adopt, Change, or Retain a Tax Year, and Pub.
 538, Accounting Periods and Methods.